ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 > This ancient tome is hidden behind a code, the code you seek is everywhere but no where at the same time, always in the back of your mind but only breaching the surface at the moment you see it, now... go forth, unveil the secret code, and paste the number in the link, and gain access to this ancient tome!

-> The first person to answer it correctly will receive a month of osu!supporter, leave your answer in the comment!
+The first person to answer it correctly will receive a month of osu!supporter, leave your answer in the comment!

 ## End Word

 We wanted to thank the osu!team and the contributors to [osu!lazer](https://github.com/ppy/osu), [osu!web](https://github.com/ppy/osu-Web) and [osu!wiki](https://github.com/ppy/osu-wiki) for their hard work on the repositories and the trust thay gave us.
-Huge thanks again to [Nelly](https://osu.ppy.sh/users/4741164) for the osu!catch news bulletin, [fajar13k](https://osu.ppy.sh/users/7100002) for his contribution to the EGTS part, and to [The-Last-Cookie](https://github.com/The-Last-Cookie) for his amazing review (a lot of things to correct, right?)!
+Huge thanks again to [Nelly](https://osu.ppy.sh/users/4741164) for the osu!catch news bulletin, [fajar13k](https://osu.ppy.sh/users/7100002) for his contribution to the EGTS part, and to [The_Last_Cookie](https://osu.ppy.sh/users/11587828) for his amazing review (a lot of things to correct, right?)!

-If you're interested on seeing the creation processus, the backstages of osu!, please join the [osu!dev server](https://discord.gg/ppy)!
+If you're interested in seeing the creation process, and the backstages of osu!, please join the [osu!dev server](https://discord.gg/ppy)!
 (Articles from external contributors are welcome)

 While waiting for the next article, we want to thank in advance all of the community members who'll send us messages about subjects you want covered.
 If you have any feedback or thoughts about the osu!monthly, pour it all in the forum [discussion thread](https://osu.ppy.sh/community/forums/topics/1614314)!

-It's a real honor for us to write for you, the community.
+It's a real honour for us to write for you, the community.
 Thanks for reading, and see you soon for the next article, in September! ❤️

 —Soetch, Blushing, wowcake, 0x84f & Hubz